The amount that we aim to add to the Sum Assured each year to increase the Benefit payable from the Plan.

 A large part of the policy's final value depends on bonuses paid during the investment period and when the policy matures.
 Bonuses may be declared annually and possibly a final bonus may be added at the end of the plan.
 Bonuses are not guaranteed and will depend on the future performance of the fund.

-You may get back less than you have paid in dependent on investment term and the conditions at withdrawal.
+On some plans you may get back less than you have paid in dependent on investment term and the conditions at withdrawal.